Is Paying for an Infertility Support Community Actually Worth It?

 Cove Collective isn't paid because infertility is a "market."

-It’s paid because emotional support spaces cannot function at their best in service to our vulnerable community as an open-access free-for-all when stakes are this high.
+It's paid because emotional support cannot function at its best as an open-access free-for-all when stakes are this high.

-Cove Collective is an always-on, text-based infertility support group designed as a peer-led community.
+Cove Collective is an online infertility support group — private, app-based, and here 24/7.

-This isn’t about exclusivity for its own sake.
-It’s about making emotional support reliable.
-The value isn’t access.
-It’s stewardship.
+This isn't about exclusivity.
+It's about making emotional support reliable.

 What You’re Actually Paying For